 I entered the 2012 Olympic Trials without the Olympic standard but prepared to contend for a top-three finish.
 In one of the most dramatic races of the meet, I launched a comeback effort over the final lap to move from 5th place to 3rd place.
 With a lean at the line, I earned the final spot on the United States 5000m team by .04 seconds and finished inside the qualifying standard by .21 seconds.
 In that fraction of a second I took a defining step in my career and qualified for the London Olympic Games.

 Competing at the 2012 Olympics became the entrée to an exciting career.
 In the aftermath of the Olympic Trials, I signed an endorsement contract with New Balance, who remains my principal sponsor to this day.
 Since 2012, I have won two national titles and continued to represent the US on the international stage, including at the 2016 Olympic Games.
 In 2019, I won the bronze medal in the Pan-American Games 5000m.
 Drew and I married in 2015 in Flagstaff, Arizona, where we now live with our dog, Smokey.
-I am currently preparing to earn a spot for the Tokyo Olympic Games on the track before turning my attention to the marathon.
+I missed the 2021 Olympic Trials with an injury, but as soon as I am ready I will turn my attention to the marathon.

 Off the track, I am an avid reader and enjoy writing.
 I serve as a board member on the USATF Pacific Foundation, which awards grants to aspiring elite track and field athletes.
 When I told Larry that I was already a lifelong runner, I had no idea that I would one day reach the sport’s pinnacle and make it my career.
 While running has taken me across the world and to unexpected heights, at the core I love the simple running lifestyle and am committed to being an active member of the sport for my entire life.